kyamagu/mexopencv/README.markdown

     $ make

-will build all mex functions located inside `+cv/`.
+will build and place all mex functions inside `+cv/`.
 Specify your matlab directory if you install matlab other than /usr/local/matlab

     $ make MATLABDIR=/Applications/MATLAB_R2012a.app